mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

     z[11]

-> ### EXERCISE 2 - Storing population size in a list
+> ### EXERCISE 2 - Storing population size in a vector
 >
 > Reuse your code from Exercise 1 and do the following:
 >
 > 1. Modify your code so that the values of `n0`, `n1`, and `n2` are stored in a numeric vector and not separate individual variables.
-HINT: You can start off by declaring an empty list using the syntax `n <- numeric()`, and then append each new calculated value of `nt` to the list.
+HINT: You can start off by declaring an empty list using the syntax `n <- numeric()`, and then append each new calculated value of `nt` to the vector.
 >
 > 1. Get the first and last values in the list, calculate their ratio, and print out "Grew by a factor of" followed by the result.
 >
 > __Bonus__
 >
-> 1. Extract the last value in two different ways: first, by using the index for the last item in the list, and second, presuming that you do not know how long the list is.
+> 1. Extract the last value in two different ways: first, by using the index for the last item in the vector, and second, presuming that you do not know how long the vector is.
 >
 > 1. Change the values of `r` and `K` to make sure that your cell still runs correctly and gives reasonable answers.
 >